 5.6.1 Rounding of marks may result in a grand mean mark coming close to but below a degree classification boundary.
-The PAB shall give consideration to such students falling within a borderline area of one percent below each classification boundary as follows:
+Students falling within a borderline area of one percent below each classification boundary as follows will be eligible for reclassification:

-69-70 Boundary for 2:1/1st and for postgraduate merit/distinction

-- 59-60 Boundary for 2:2/2:1 and for postgraduate pass/merit - 49-50 Boundary for 3rd/2:2 and for postgraduate borderline fail - 39-40 Borderline fail for undergraduate
+69-70 Boundary for 2:1/1st and for postgraduate merit/distinction 59-60 Boundary for 2:2/2:1 and for postgraduate pass/merit 49-50 Boundary for 3rd/2:2 and for postgraduate borderline fail 39-40 Borderline fail for undergraduate

-- 5.6.2 To ensure equity in the consideration of borderline candidates at undergraduate level, a borderline candidate will be automatically reclassified where they have achieved 50% of the credit that contributes to classification in the higher class. - 5.6.3 When considering postgraduate candidates, the PAB will automatically reclassify postgraduate borderline candidates where a borderline grand mean has been achieved and 50% of the credit that contributes to classification is in the higher class. - 5.6.4 Extenuating Circumstances do not provide grounds for reclassification of an award as adjustments will have already been made for lateness penalties on the marks array and the PAB has the opportunity (at each stage) to offer such students a sit to retrieve their performance as a result of their circumstances where the overall module mark appears to be out of line with the marks array for the individual.
+- 5.6.2 To ensure equity in the consideration of borderline candidates at undergraduate level, a borderline candidate will be automatically reclassified where they have achieved 50% of the credit that contributes to classification in the higher class. - 5.6.3 To ensure equity in the consideration of borderline candidates at postgraduate level a borderline candidate will be automatically reclassified where a borderline grand mean has been achieved and 50% of the credit that contributes to classification is in the higher class. - 5.6.4 Extenuating Circumstances do not provide grounds for reclassification of an award as adjustments will have already been made for lateness penalties on the marks array and the PAB has the opportunity (at each stage) to offer such students a sit to retrieve their performance as a result of their circumstances where the overall module mark appears to be out of line with the marks array for the individual.